apache/flink/docs/content/docs/connectors/datastream/pulsar.md

 you can create a `MessageId` by using `DefaultImplementation.newMessageId(long ledgerId, long entryId, int partitionIndex)`.
 {{< /hint >}}

 ### Boundedness

 Pulsar source supports streaming and batch running modes.
 By default, the `PulsarSource` runs in the streaming mode.

-In streaming mode, Pulsar source never stops until a Flink job fails or is cancelled.
-However, you can set Pulsar source stopping at a stop position by using  `setUnboundedStopCursor(StopCursor)`.
+In the streaming mode, Pulsar source never stops until a Flink job fails or is cancelled.
+However, you can use the `setUnboundedStopCursor(StopCursor)` to set the Pulsar source to stop at a specific stop position.

 You can use `setBoundedStopCursor(StopCursor)` to specify a stop position to run in batch mode.

 Built-in stop cursors include: